ruricolist/vernacular/README.md

 What Vernacular imports and exports are not values, but bindings.
 Bindings are indirect (and immutable): they refer to the module, rather than to the value of the export.
 This allows for modules to be reloaded at any time.
-It is even possible to unload modules.
+It is even possible to unload modules (using `dynamic-unrequire`).

 Note that exports in Vernacular, with one exception, form a single namespace.
 This is in order to keep the notation for imports simple.